 What is a Patent Cooperation Treaty (PCT) application?

 A PCT Application is a “placeholder” utility application that establishes a filing date for your invention, and that can subsequently be “nationalized” in any of the more than 140 countries that are members of the PCT.
-For a given invention, a PCT application can be the first patent application you file, or it can claim priority to an earlier-filed application (e.g., a U.S. provisional or first-filed non-provisional application).
+For a given invention, a PCT application can be the first patent application you file, or it can claim priority to an earlier-filed application (e.g., a US provisional or first-filed non-provisional application or which is a first-filed application in a Treaty member country).
 You generally have 30 months (longer in some jurisdictions) from your priority date (from the PCT filing date or from the filing date of the earliest-filed application, if you have one) to nationalize it.

 How does the PCT process work?